01 of 08

 Slice Off the Top

-If you're doing batonnets or any other knife cut that needs to be nice and straight, these ends pieces probably won't do much good, so you can toss them, snack on them or whatever.Continue to 3 of 8 below.
+Cut off the top of the pepper.
+If you're doing batonnets or any other knife cut that needs to be nice and straight, the bottom and top pieces will be hard to manipulate into your desired shape.
+You can toss them, snack on them, compost them, feed them to a pet, or anything else.Continue to 3 of 8 below.

 03 of 08